ColourTR33/hartserve-blog/content/posts/enterprise-ai-3/index.md

   caption: "Enterprise architecture - doing the heavy lifting."
   relative: true
 showToc: true
-series: ["Enterprise AI Design Patterns"]
+series: ["Enterprise AI Design Patterns: A Field Guide for Architects"]
 weight: 3 # 2, 3 for next parts

 ---
-# Enterprise AI Design Patterns

-## Part 3: Enterprise-Grade Considerations
 ### Model Selection Strategy
 The choice of model has profound implications for cost, performance, and compliance.